CABrouwers/telnet-engine/README.md

 A **Proxy** exposes all the same methods as an **Engine** except ```terminate()``` and  ```destroy()```, which are not available on the **Proxie**s.

-Changes to the **Engine** properties thru the **Proxy** properties are possible and these changes are reverted when the **Proxy** is released.
+Changes to the **Engine** properties through the **Proxy** properties are possible, and these changes are reverted when the **Proxy** is released.

 ## ```en.wait(t)```

 Stops the execution queue of the **Engine** for t milliseconds.
-This command is queued so all previously queued commands are executed first.
+This command is queued, so all previously queued commands are executed first.
 The method returns a **Promise** that is resolved when the queue restarts.

 ## ```en.do(foo)```